SonicTS/garage-project/docs/threat-model.md

-# Threat Model
+# Threat Model (MQTT)

 Plain-language overview of what we’re defending against and what is out of scope for this hobby setup.

 ## Goals / What We Try To Protect Against

 - Random Internet scanners or bots hitting open ports.
-- Opportunistic attackers discovering the `/garage/poll` endpoint.
+- Opportunistic attackers targeting open MQTT (8883) or SOCKS5 ports.
-- Accidental or unauthorized triggering of the garage door via forged poll responses.
+- Accidental or unauthorized triggering of the garage door via MQTT command injection.
-- Simple replay scenarios (e.g. repeatedly receiving an `open` command if not cleared).
+- Simple replay scenarios via repeated publishes if cooldowns are bypassed.

 ## Non-Goals / Out of Scope